Eight Billion People

 Regime Shift

-Here’s a little piece of folk wisdom from my days as physics student: “If any quantity changes by more than an order of magnitude, double check all your approximations.
+Here’s a little piece of folk wisdom from my days as a physics student: “If any quantity changes by more than an order of magnitude, double check all your approximations.
 They may no longer be valid.”

 Changes in scale often result in this kind of so-called regime shift.